Shadow Puppetry and Puppet Show — Magnificent Worlds Across Time Portrayed by Art of Fingertips

 Ideas and Designs

-The worlds that the shows can present are magnificent, from secular daily lives to mystical lands.
+The shows can present magnificent worlds, from secular daily lives to mystical lands.

 Puppet Characters Include: